-Seafood – edible freshwater fish and shellfish – offers many nutritional benefits.
-It’s high in protein, low in saturated fats and is rich in healthful omega-3 fatty acids.
+Seafood – including edible freshwater fish and shellfish – offers many nutritional benefits.
+It’s high in protein, low in saturated fats, and rich in healthful omega-3 fatty acids.
 When you’re pregnant, seafood should be part of your diet, but there are some important factors to keep in mind when including fish and shellfish on the menu.

 Seafood and Pregnancy – The Good News